Mexican Mangonada Recipe (Chamoyada)

 What is a Mangonada?

 A Mangonada is also known as mangoneada, chamoyada, or chamango.
-They may be called a different name, but it’s all the same delicious mango slushy treat.
+They may be called a different name, but it’s all the same delicious mango smoothie treat.

 The names and preparation methods may differ a bit, but the basic simple ingredients are always the same: ripe mangoes and chamoy, a savory-sweet sauce that has a hint of spice, and lime juice to create an extra burst of flavor.

-To make it even better, the cup is usually rimmed with Tajin, a chili-lime powder, and also served with a tamarind candy straw.
+To make it even better, the cup is usually rimmed with Tajin seasoning, a chili-lime powder, and also served with with a tamarind candy straw.

-This combination of sweet fruit flavor and spicy notes makes for an incredibly tasty drink that will tantalize your taste buds!
+This combination of sweet fruit flavor and spicy flavor makes for an incredibly tasty drink that will tantalize your taste buds!
 It should be added to your list of favorite Mexican drinks.

-In Mexico, you can find mangonadas in all of the paleterias and also alot of street vendors sell them.
+In Mexico, you can find mangonadas in all of the paleterias (or ice cream shops) and also a lot of street vendors and some food trucks sell them.

 In the US, thanks to Mexican immigrants, mangonadas have become quite the popular treat with the Latino community as well as anyone else who happens to be lucky enough to discover them.